aafa/matching/README.md

 ### Market matching

-The goal here is to implement the mechanism to match incoming order requests from users and make sure that data will be kept in a nice and consistent state.
+The goal here is to implement the mechanism to match incoming order requests from users and make sure that data is kept in a nice and consistent state.
 I will do this in a transactional manner but matching only pairs of exactly opposite orders.
 For simplicity.

 #### Implementation details